 Where to Eat and Party in Klosters

 As Alistair Scott noted in his 1989 ski guide to Switzerland, "most of the smartest apres-ski in Klosters takes place behind closed doors in private chalets.
-However Gaudy's at the foot of the Parsenn is a good spot to round off a day on the slopes.
-Most nightlife is centred on the hotels.
-The upmarket Walserhof (+41 81 410 29 29) is probably the best place to eat in town.
+However Gaudy's at the foot of the Parsenn is a good spot to round off a day on the slopes and if you do want to go out, nightlife is centred on the hotels.
+The Chesa Grischuna (+41 81 422 22 22) and the Alpina (+41 81 410 24 24), both in Bahnhofstrasse, have excellent restaurants.

 Getting to Klosters by Train